Back to Media Tracking Hub

 Music statistics can reveal whether your library leans toward certain genres, years, or artists.
 When music sits beside your other media, you can also see broader taste patterns: maybe your favorite games and favorite albums share a mood, or your highest-rated books and records cluster around the same period.

-For broader workflows, visit the media tracking hub, learn about media statistics, or browse public reviews.
+For broader workflows, visit the media tracking hub, learn about media statistics, read the review guidelines, try the demo library, or browse public reviews.